VertexUI/VertexGUI/Docs/Rendering.md

 Additionally, every developer can create another functional composed Widget which receives the build function for the children that are to be retained, and inserts them into a subtree defined by the Widget.
 This would add the overhead of needing to create a new Widget for a specific use case.

 If render objects would form a separate tree, this wouldn't be different, since the render object's functionality is hidden behind Widgets.

+### Which Render Objects are Needed?

+### Can the new approach be developed next to the current approach?

 ### Some examples of composing Widgets to achieve a specific functionality: